-MVSD SISD Consolidated Balance as of December 31, 2011 \$ 77,556 \$ 4,473 \$ 82,029 Foreign currency exchange rate changes (168) (172) (340) Balance as of December 31, 2012 77,388 4,301 81,689 Foreign currency exchange rate changes Balance as of December 31, 2013 \$ 77,388 \$ 4,301 \$ 81,689 exceeds its fair value.
+MVSD SISD Consolidated Balance as of December 31, 2012 \$ 77,388 \$ 4,301 \$ 81,689 Foreign currency exchange rate changes Balance as of December 31, 2013 77,388 4,301 81,689 Foreign currency exchange rate changes Balance as of December 31, 2014 \$ 77,388 \$ 4,301 \$ 81,689

+For its 2014 analysis of goodwill, management elected to perform a qualitative assessment.
+Based upon this assessment, management does not believe that it is more likely than not that the carrying value of either reporting unit exceeds its fair value.
 Factors that management considered in this assessment include macroeconomic conditions, industry and market considerations, overall financial performance (both current and projected), changes in management or strategy, and changes in the composition or carrying amount of net assets.
 In addition, management took into consideration the goodwill valuation performed under the last quantitative analysis as of October 4, 2010.
 At that date, the fair value of the MVSD unit exceeded its carrying value by approximately 208%, while the fair value of the SISD unit exceeded its carrying value by approximately 119%.
-As of December 31, 2013, management does not believe any qualitative factors exist that would change the conclusion of their assessment.
+As of December 31, 2014, management does not believe any qualitative factors exist that would change the conclusion of their assessment.